Bagaha Copperplate inscription

 The Bagaha Copperplate inscription is a documented record of donation of a village inscribed on a copper plate in 1020 CE.
 This was commissioned during the rule of King Suryaditya.
 It is one of the earliest known documented found written in Sanskrit.
-Moreover, this early Medieval Indian inscription is one of the oldest copperplate obtained in northern region of India.
+Moreover, this early Medieval Indian inscription is one of the oldest copperplate obtained in the northern region of India.
 This was obtained from Bagaha, West Champaran, Bihar by S. V. Sohni in 1962.

 Description

 This inscription is written in 33 rows.
 Copperplate size is 39.8 cm (Width) x 38.5 (length).
 The inscription is written in Sanskrit language with the ancient style of Devanagari script.
 Two lines are inscribed at the backside of the copperplate.

 This copperplate inscription describes about a land donation that was commissioned by King Suryaditya, who was descended of King Mālyaketu.
 From the details of inscription it is known that the name of King Suryaditya's father was King Hansarāja and grandfather was King Helarājā Vārāha.
 It is mentioned that the king had donated the village named Vanapalli to a Brahmin named Yaśāditya.
 According to inscription, the village of Vanapallī is located in the region named Vyālisi-viṣya, which is located in the zone named Darda-Gandaki Maṇḍala.
 A Brahmin named Yaśāditya, the recipient of this donation, is said to be born in Sāvarṇya gotra (clan) and is son of Vaṭṭho and grandson Āḍavi.
 They were native residents of a village named Usiya and originally belonged to a village named Cela.

 The day of donation is mentioned as Friday, the 14th day of the bright fortnight of first lunar month of Chaitra in Vikram Samvat 1077.
 As per the gregorian calendar this date corresponds to 11 March 1020 CE.